Skip to content

 Key Partners

-Hive is made possible by the long-term support of Supercell and OP Pohjola, who fund the core operations of the program.
+Hive Helsinki is made possible by the long-term support of Supercell and OP Pohjola, who fund the core operations of the program.

 Is Hive right for you?